mackthompson16/World-Order-Forecast/README.md

 # Deep Learning to predict the future
 ## Project under construction....
-This repository utilizes public datasets and machine learning libraries to project socio-economic trends ten years in the future.
-The estimated accuracy is TBD.
+This repository explores whether nations and corporations follow similar rise-and-fall dynamics, and whether machine learning can project these trajectories into the future.
+By combining public socio-economic datasets with deep learning architectures, the project attempts to generate ten-year forecasts of both empires (countries) and companies (industries).

+At the core is a simple but provocative research question:
-### Research question: Are Empires and Companies one in the same?
+### Are Empires and Companies one in the same?

-I split my data in two: empires and companies.
-They are measured in the 8 dimensions below (Debt, Strength, Education...).
-### Constants (for empires)
- - Corruption score: poor data purity will restrict the learning rate and pentalize projection.
- - Geography score:  weighs optimism based on positioning and natural resources.

-### (I may add constants for companies as well but have not thought it out yet)
+To test this, I divide the data into two domains:

+- Empires (Countries): measured across eight structural dimensions such as debt, military strength, education, innovation, and reserve currency status.
+- Companies (Industries): measured across parallel dimensions such as market capitalization, R&D spending, revenue growth, employment share, and global market share.

+Additional constants are layered into the models to account for corruption (data trustworthiness) and geography (structural advantages or constraints like natural resources, trade access, and climate).
+These are treated not as predictors of year-to-year variance, but as underlying priors that shape long-term trajectories.

-From here, I train three models:
+From this foundation, I train three experimental models:

-1) World Order Forecast (WOF)
+1) World Order Forecast (WOF): projecting the relative standing of nations.
-2) Market Share Forecast (MSF)
+2) Market Share Forecast (MSF): projecting industry and corporate dominance.
-3) MSF Diluted from WOF
+3) MSF Diluted from WOF: combining the two perspectives to test whether national and corporate cycles reinforce or diverge from one another.

-### Validation
+### Validation Philosophy

-I leave one country/industry out of training, and average a walk forward loss function.
-My initial idea was to cherrypick a candidate with a predictable history (to over estimate my model's accuracy), but a better approach is to determine the candidate with the most **average predictability** score.
-Though, it can still be said that because global events are captured by all training data, the accuracy metric will still be overestimated.
-This brings up the larger philsophical pursuit; ***it is impossible to judge the accuracy of predictive models, and man will never wield enough information to confidently predict the future.***
+To measure accuracy, the models use a leave-one-out cross-validation strategy: excluding one country or industry from training, then testing predictions against its historical trajectory.
+Instead of cherry-picking predictable cases (which would inflate accuracy), the focus is on average predictability—candidates with moderate volatility and representative dynamics.

+Still, all forecasts remain provisional.
+Global events are interdependent, and any model trained on past data necessarily inherits both its scope and its blind spots.
+This highlights a larger truth:
+***predictive models can never know the future, but they can help uncover the structures and cycles that shape it.***

 ## Background